stevenkaras/ready-set-deploy/DESIGN.md

 ## Why existing solutions weren't sufficient

 Other systems take an imperative approach towards defining system state.
-Even those that ostensibly don't really do, just with a tiny bit of
+Even those that ostensibly use declarative state don't really, and rely on idempotent actions instead.
+Moreover, all existing solutions rely on a centralized controller and don't allow introspection when the network is down.

 ## Driving tenets